dankraw/ssh-aliases/README.md

 ### Expanding hosts

-The most important feature of `ssh-aliases` is *hosts expansion*.
+One of the most important features of `ssh-aliases` is *hosts expansion*.
 It's a mechanism of generating multiple `Host ...` entries in the destination `ssh_config` out of a single [host definition](#host-definitions).
-It is done by using *range expressions* in hostnames and compiling host aliases from templates.
+It is done by using *expanding expressions* in hostnames and compiling host aliases from templates.

 #### Expanding expressions